stheophil/MappingRobot2/README.md

 	- It uses CMake as a build toolset and requires boost >= 1.55 and OpenCV >= 3.0
 	- It includes 'libicp', an interative closest point solver from http://www.cvlibs.net/software/libicp/ which can use OpenMP if available
 	- Build and run `rover --help` to get information about command line arguments.
 Currently, two modes of operation are supported:
-		1. `./rover --port /dev/ttyUSBPORT --manual --map map.png` tries to connect to the microcontroller on USB serial port `/dev/ttyUSBPORT`, let's you control the robot using the `WASD` keys and outputs the current map with the robot's pose to `map.png`
+		1. `./rover --port /dev/ttyUSBPORT --manual --map map.png` tries to connect to the microcontroller on USB serial port `/dev/ttyUSBPORT`, let's you control the robot using the `ERT - DG - CVB` keys and outputs the current map with the robot's pose to `map.png`
 		2. `./rover --input-file log.txt` reads the sensor data, runs a SLAM algorithm on the data, and outputs `log.txt.mov`.
 Useful for evaluating algorithms offline without powering up the robot.
 	- `raspberry/test` contains a sample log file and sample outputs of the algorithms implemented in `deadreckoning.cpp`, `particle_slam.cpp` and `scanmatching.cpp` respectively.